top of page

 The Released

-During the time our exhibition has been running, five political prisoners out of our original 16 "subjects" have been released.
+During the time our exhibition has been running, six political prisoners out of our original 16 "subjects" have been released.

 On August 1, 2024, a historic event took place in Turkey: 16 prisoners from Russian jails, including five heroes of our exhibition, were exchanged for 8 Russians (intelligence agents and hackers) who were imprisoned in various countries around the world.